-The Reptile and Amphibian Group for Somerset (RAGS) was inaugurated in 1994 as a specialist group of the Somerset Wildlife Trust and forms part of the national ARG-UK network.
+The Reptile and Amphibian Group for Somerset (RAGS) is a not-for-profit organisation dedicated to promoting the interests of wild, native reptiles and amphibians across Somerset and forms part of the national ARG-UK network.

 What we do:

 - Survey sites across the county, mapping the distribution of reptiles and amphibians and monitoring recognised populations.